 I’m starting to feel like Warren Buffett in this regard.

 Though I spent much of my career jumping at opportunities in front of me, I’ve become very cautious in the investment realm since I turned 50.
 (Yeah, I know… I don’t look a day over 40.
 Stop!
 You’re making me blush.)

 My cautious nature was put to the test recently when I was partnering with approximately 40 of my company’s investors to purchase a profitable self-storage facility in a different state.

 This is the story of how I flushed thousands in legal fees, sacrificed hundreds of thousands in profits, and risked having egg on my face in front of over a thousand people on my email list—all in the name of being cautious and protecting my investors and myself from potential risks.

-Why I Walked Away From One of the (Potentially) Most Lucrative Deals of My Career
+Why I Walked Away from One of the (Potentially) Most Lucrative Deals of My Career

 A few years back, I wrote a book.
-Attempted comedy alert: with great humility, I titled it The Perfect Investment: Create Enduring Wealth from the Historic Shift to Multifamily Housing.
+Attempted comedy alert: with great humility, I titled it The Perfect Investment:

 But I’ve come to believe that for conservative investors, multifamily has gotten largely overheated in this real estate cycle.
 For many of us, it is hard to find a deal that makes sense.

 (I readily admit that some companies are doing a better job than mine in sourcing deals, and some are getting good ones.)